danielfinnerty/computer_infrastructure/README.md

 7. Click on the double-arrow icon at the top to 'restart the kernell and run all cells'.

 ### Output
-From the script running, a plot will be created, titled with the timestamp of when it was ran and the data downloaded.
+From running the script, a plot will be created, titled with the timestamp of when it was ran.
 This and all other plots can be found in the `data` folder [HERE](https://github.com/danielfinnerty/computer_infrastructure/plots)

 # End